anir1296/ManualMapping/README.md

 ## Overview:
-Manual mapped injection (also called retrospective/introspective injection) involves mapping a dll into a target process without calling LoadLibrary in the target process
+Manual mapped injection (also called retrospective/introspective injection) involves mapping a dll into a target process without calling LoadLibrary in the target process.

-This is more evasive because some applications will hook into LoadLibrary to detect the dlls being loaded However, it is very complicated because you have to emulate everything LoadLibrary does
+This is more evasive because some applications will hook into LoadLibrary to detect the dlls being loaded.
+However, it is very complicated because you have to emulate everything LoadLibrary does.

 Solution uses VS2022.
 For a simple DLL injection demonstration, see Injector project.